gaozhinuswhu/LYFAngelo.github.io/_pages/about.md

   - /about.html
 ---

 I am a professor at School of Remote Sensing and Information Engineering, Wuhan University.
-My main research is in artificial intelligence, computer vision and prediction problems aelated to intelligent unmanned reconnaissance system.
+My main research is in artificial intelligence, computer vision and remote sensing related to intelligent unmanned reconnaissance system.

 Previously, I was an research scientist in Temasek Laboratories, National University of Singapore.
 I received my PhD from Wuhan University.

-# Research

-## Conference